WhatsappCall usLoginGet Started

 Rental demand continues to grow

 Independent research published by the National Residential Landlords Association (NRLA) found that 71% of landlords reported increased rental demand this year, this has almost tripled since 2019 when only 22% expressed that they’d seen growth in demand.
 This thriving demand is felt most in the West Midlands, where 76% of landlords reported increased tenant demand.
-This is another reason investors can feel more certain investing in property in 2024, as a sense of security is present in knowing that high returns are accessible due to the available demand for your investment.
-This data also highlights the importance of looking at regional cities for buy-to-let investment – areas like Birmingham in the West Midlands will help investors unlock lower property prices and high rental demand.
+This is another reason investors can feel more certain about investing in property in 2024, as a sense of security is present in knowing that high returns are accessible due to the available demand for your investment.
+This data also highlights that some of the best investment property locations could be regional citicies – looking at buy to let properties in Birmingham and in the West Midlands can help investors unlock lower property prices and high rental demand.

 Streamline your entire property investment journey